Last Updated on April 1, 2023

-Portable WiFi – I use the Tep Wireless Pocket WiFi device to access wifi abroad. it’s a better alternative to using SIM cards or racking up roaming fees.
+Portable Wi-Fi – I use the Travel WiFi Portable Hotspot device to access reliable Wi-Fi abroad. it’s a better alternative to using SIM cards or racking up roaming fees.
 It’s also really convenient and reliable.
-You can read my full review of Tep Wireless to seek if it’s the right pocket WiFi for you.
+You can read my full review of Travel WiFi Wireless to seek if it’s the right pocket Wi-Fi for you.

 Water – stay well hydrated, especially if you visit in the summer!